cangzhang/efi-for-9700k-msi-z390-gaming-pro-carbon/README.md

 Of course you can, I've included this patch [from here.](https://www.tonymacx86.com/threads/fix-for-boot-hangs-after-bios-update-acpi-patch.275091)

 ## Use `AptioMemoryFix`

 `OsxAptioFix2Drv-free2000` [may can cause your mobo to be bricked or even damage components](https://www.reddit.com/r/hackintosh/comments/cfjyla/i_unleashed_a_plague_upon_you_guys_and_i_am_sorry).
 You can replace it with `AptioMemoryFix` following this guide [300系列主板正确使用AptioMemoryFix.efi的姿势 重写版](https://blog.xjn819.com/?p=317) ([backup](https://archive.is/pmNaB)), tools are here [enable-AptioMemoryFix](./enable-AptioMemoryFix).

+# Fill your own slide value

+`slide=0` works, but it's better to find out the value best for your mobo.